-Card machines, commonly referred to as Point of Sale (POS), or Electronic Point of Sale (EPOS) terminals, are the secure means through which merchants can process card payments from customers.
-Today’s card payment machines operate on Parallel Data Query (PDQ) technology, which uses differing methods to contact the acquiring bank to validate card data.
-PDQ terminals come in three basic varieties: countertop, mobile, or Bluetooth.
+Credit card machines, commonly referred to as Point of Sale (POS), Electronic Point of Sale (EPOS) terminals, PDQ machines, PDQ terminals, card terminals or card payment machines are the secure interface through which merchants can process credit or debit card payments from customers.

-- What types of card payment terminals are available?
+- What kind of card payment terminals are available?

 - What services are typically offered with a card machine?